 Steel Drum Music

-Eager to experience this unique aspect of Trinidad’s music scene, I asked our taxi driver to take us to a pan yard.
-We arrived at one where a live practice session was taking place in preparation for the upcoming Carnival.
-The pan yard had a humble but vibrant atmosphere, with a small group of local residents sitting in the bleachers, watching the musicians practice.
-The energy was electric, as the musicians played with incredible skill, their hands moving with precision as they hit the steel drums, filling the air with the sounds of Trinidad’s musical heartbeat.
+Eager to experience this firsthand, I asked our taxi driver to take us to a pan yard.
+We arrived at one where a live practice session was underway for the upcoming Carnival.
+The scene was humble yet vibrant, with a small group of locals sitting on the bleachers, watching intently.
+The energy was electric—the musicians played with incredible skill, their hands moving in rapid, precise motions as they struck the steel drums, producing the unmistakable, hypnotic rhythms of Trinidad’s musical soul.

 Pan yard practice